Vitols999/QMS-WIKI/DocQuickStartEnglish.md

 To create group, project and other folders follow these steps:

-* Open the context  menu with a right click on the database or folder name.
+* Open the context  menu with a right-click on the database or folder name.
 * Choose the menu entry `Add folder`.
 * In the next window, select a folder name and a folder type (different types use different folder colors).